salesforce/codeceptjs-bdd/documentation/docs/7-salesforce-lwc/1-salesforce-lighting-web-components.md

 ### 🚀Codeceptjs-LWC-Example
 ##### ➨ Complete Example of LWC E2E Automation

-The Codeceptjs-BDD provids the complete example of to Automated the Salesforce LWC with WebDriver.
+The Codeceptjs-BDD provides the complete example to **Automate the Salesforce LWC with WebDriver**.
 Please take a look at the example below,

 ⏩ https://github.com/gkushang/codeceptjs-bdd/tree/develop/packages/codeceptjs-lwc-example

-##### Quick example of how to click the button in Shadow DOM,
+##### Quick example of "how to click the button in Shadow DOM",

 ```sh
     I.click({ shadow: ['my-app', 'recipe-hello', 'button'] });